tektutor/openshift-tekton-feb-2022/Day3/tekton/README.md

 Custom Resources added by Tekton project to your OpenShift Cluster

 - Step
+   - is a Custom Resource added by Tekton to your OpenShift cluster using CRD
    - Steps dictates the container that will run as part of the task
    - This is where the actual operations are performed
    - Steps can't be executed independently
    - Steps are always enclosed within a Task

 - Task
+   - is a Custom Resource added by Tekton to your OpenShift cluster using CRD
    - Task can be executed independently outside a Pipeline
    - each Task can have one or more Steps
    - Task can be scoped to a Project Scope or Cluster wide